havanagrawal/Gravity/_posts/2019-10-11-python-interviewing.md

 ---
 layout: post
-title:  "Python Cheat Sheet for Interviews"
+title:  "Python Reference Sheet for Interviews"
 date:   2019-10-11 11:13:00 -0700
 category: ["learning"]
 ---

 A quick reference for coding interviews in Python, along with a few exercises.

+Note: This is a non-exhaustive and ad-hoc post that I created for a peer.

 1. [Collections](#collections)
 2. [Graphs](#graphs)